MrSoderman/ToHost-MIDI/README.md

 ### Functionality

-Emulates a MIDI ToHost device, transferring MIDI data between the serial port and MPU-401 interface in real time — with no lag or lost data.
+Emulates a MIDI ToHost device, transferring MIDI data between the serial port and MPU-401 interface in real time, bi-directional, with no lag or lost data.

 ---